haru0l/enunu-multisinger-model-jpn/README.md

 Please note that you may NOT use this model in circumstances other than pretraining for NNSVS (You shouldn't anyway, as the databases used are not at their full length).

-Special thanks to UtaUtaUtau, PixPrucer, xuu, ryu, カノン, ちかの, and PumpkinVA for providing and agreeing to contribute their singing databases into this model.
+Special thanks to UtaUtaUtau, PixPrucer, xuu, ryu, カノン, ちかの, and PumpkinVA for providing and agreeing to contribute their singing databases into this model, along with Nekro for providing Colab Pro to train on.